Frequently Asked Questions

 While universities generally do not export goods and services in the traditional sense, technology is often exported through international research collaboration, presentations at international technical conferences, or shipping or carrying equipment outside of the country.
 Universities must also be aware of “deemed exports” – the release of information or technology to a foreign national, whether that happens in the United States or in a foreign country.
 Much of the research conducted at universities like WVU is considered fundamental research and not subject to export controls, but not all research at WVU is fundamental research so it is important to have an export control compliance program.

-I do not work with export controlled information or technology, why do I need to worry about export control?
+I do not work with export-controlled information or technology, so why do I need to worry about export control?

 Do I have to complete the export control travel form every time I travel internationally?